fivdi/epoll/README.md

 and can easily be modified to use different GPIOs on the Raspberry Pi or a different platform such as the BeagleBone.

-In this example, GPIO #7 is wired to one end of a 1kΩ current limiting resistor and GPIO #8 is wired to the other end of the resistor.
-GPIO #7 is an input and GPIO #8 is an output.
+In this example, GPIO7 is wired to one end of a 1kΩ current limiting resistor and GPIO8 is wired to the other end of the resistor.
+GPIO7 is an input and GPIO8 is an output.

 The first step is to export GPIOs #7 and #8 using the export bash script from the examples directory.